DriveLaW:Unifying Planning and Video Generation in a Latent Driving World: Related Work

 World models~\cite{brooks2024video,bruce2024genie,assran2025v} aim to internalize the physical structure and dynamics of the real world into a predictive latent representation for imagination, control, and planning.
 Recent studies introduce world models into autonomous driving for scene generation~\cite{wang2024drivedreamer,zhao2025drivedreamer,gao2024vista,hassan2025gem,gao2023magicdrive,hu2023gaia,wang2025mila,gao2025magicdrive,guo2025genesis,guo2025dist,ma2024unleashing}, simulation evaluation~\cite{ni2025recondreamer,li2025omninwm,yang2025resim,yan2024street,zhou2024hugsim} and decision-making~\cite{zhang2025epona,wang2024driving,li2025drivevla,li2024enhancing,li2025end}.
 Early works~\cite{hu2023gaia,gao2023magicdrive,gao2024vista} treat this task as conditional multi-view video generation, prioritizing multi-camera geometry consistency.
 To more fundamentally capture the 3D spatiotemporal structure, OccWorld~\cite{zheng2024occworld} and OccSora~\cite{wang2024occsora} introduce an occupancy-centric representation.
 UniScenes~\cite{li2025uniscene} and Genesis~\cite{guo2025genesis} further achieve joint generation of multi-modal signals (RGB, LiDAR, occupancy), primarily serving as data-centric generators for downstream task training.
 Meanwhile, some works~\cite{yang2025resim,zhou2024hugsim,yan2024street,li2025omninwm,gao2025rad} integrate world models as simulation engines directly into autonomous driving, focusing on closed-loop evaluation and scene reconstruction.
 For instance, HUGSIM~\cite{zhou2024hugsim}, ReconDreamer-R~\cite{ni2025recondreamer}, and RAD~\cite{gao2025rad} introduce 3D Gaussian Splatting to reconstruct scenes for closed-loop simulation.
 ReSim~\cite{yang2025resim} and OmniNWM~\cite{li2025omninwm} focus on behavioral simulation, synthesize videos conditioned on candidate trajectories, and provide reward signals to guide trajectory filtering and reinforcement learning.

 However, these approaches provide only indirect guidance to the planning module via data generation and simulation, whereas recent studies aim to integrate generative modeling and decision-making within a unified world model.
 DrivingGPT~\cite{chen2025drivinggpt} adopts a GPT-style autoregressive policy to generate future videos and trajectories.
 Epona~\cite{zhang2025epona} uses an autoregressive diffusion scheme to produce videos and trajectories in parallel.
-VaViM/VaVAM~\cite{bartoccioni2025vavim} and DriveVLA-W0~\cite{li2025drivevla} employ a $\pi$0-like~\cite{black2410pi0} mixture-of-transformers~\cite{liang2024mixture} architecture that autoregressively generates both modalities within a single model.
+VaViM/VaVAM~\cite{bartoccioni2025vavim} and DriveVLA-W0~\cite{li2025drivevla} employ a $\pi$0-like~\cite{black2024pi_0} mixture-of-transformers~\cite{liang2024mixture} architecture that autoregressively generates both modalities within a single model.
+FSDrive~\cite{zeng2025futuresightdrive} unifies generation and planning via visual spatio-temporal Chain-of-Thought reasoning for end-to-end driving.
 While this paradigm represents a significant step forward, it typically treats video and trajectory generation as two independent output streams.
 This design can lead to a representation disconnect as the planning trajectory is not directly grounded in the internal features that govern video synthesis.
 In contrast, we argue that the rich, spatiotemporally grounded features learned by video generators constitute a powerful yet under-explored resource for planning.
 To bridge this gap, DriveLaW is the first to exploit mid-level latents from a video generator as planning representations, enabling more stable closed-loop driving.